Sisense’s Data Analytics and BI Platform Helps Profectus Save Millions in Financial Waste and Help Strengthen Australian Businesses

 Profectus says Sisense offers a single source of truth with its AI-powered BI solution, effectively providing the ‘holy grail’ solution for businesses.

-“As an example, we ran a representative data set we had in our Snowflake data warehouse through a competing solution, but we killed the process at 20 minutes because that was already unacceptable both from a customer experience and cost perspective,” Mark says.
-“With Sisense, we ran the same data set, and it processed the query within 20 seconds – we were stunned.
+“As an example, we ran a representative data set that we had in our data warehouse through a competing solution, but we killed the process at 20 minutes because that was already unacceptable both from a customer experience and cost perspective,” Mark explained.
+“With Sisense, we ran the same data set, and it processed the query within 20 seconds!
+That was our aha moment.”
 This sort of data efficiency gain is a big deal for us, because it helps us to achieve the scale we need to serve our customers and grow as an organisation.”

 Regional Vice President of APAC for Sisense, Eyal Mekler, commented that in times of recession, it’s critical for data-smart organisations across Australia to drive better efficiencies and minimise waste.